Any questions? Chat live with one of our advisers and get answers today.

 You will receive an introduction to political theory and have the opportunity to critically examine your own political views.
 You will also learn about famous political thinkers, such as Plato, Thomas Hobbes, Jean-Jacques Rousseau, Edmund Burke, and Karl Marx.

 You will receive an introduction to the key differences, complexities and risks involved in trading in a global context.

-You will submit your UCAS application during your International Year One at the International Study Centre.
+You will be required to take an AES test at the end of your course, details of AES requirements below.
 This means that once you successfully complete the International Year One, you will be ready to start your degree at the University of Leeds.
-You will also be required to take an IELTS test at the end of the course.